 E-commerce as we know it began with a Sting album.
-(Really.)
-On August 11th, 1994, as reported in The New York Times, a man named Phil Brandenberger logged into his work computer and purchased Ten Summoners' Tales by Sting for $12.48 using his credit card.
+On August 11th, 1994, a man named Phil Brandenberger logged into his work computer and purchased Ten Summoners' Tales by Sting for $12.48 using his credit card.
 It was the first ever secure online retail transaction, made possible by the advent of Secure Socket Layer (SSL) technology earlier that year.

 Why Should I Consider Getting Into Multichannel E-commerce?

-From increased product visibility and broader brand awareness, to reduced risk through diversification, there are a number of obvious reasons to consider expanding your retail business into more channels.
+From increased product visibility and broader brand awareness to reduced risk through diversification, there are a number of reasons to consider expanding your retail business into more channels.
 In a nutshell, more channels mean more potential customers, which means more potential sales.

 But here are five more reasons you may not have considered:

 - Building a multichannel e-commerce business is easier and cheaper than ever.
-Our friends at BigCommerce estimate that the cost of entry for a new online retail business is as low as $30 per month, and that businesses can launch in a matter of days.
+Our friends at BigCommerce estimate that the cost of launching an e-commerce site is less than $1,000.

 - E-commerce technology is improving every day.
 Today's sellers have a wide range of digital solutions and tools to choose from.
-If you haven't taken a recent look at e-commerce software, the available features may surprise you.
-With SellerActive, for instance, you can set up dynamic, algorithmic repricing, so your listings automatically adapt to market conditions in real time.
+With SellerActive, for instance, you can set up dynamic, algorithmic repricing, so your listings automatically adapt to market conditions in real-time.
 This software can also provide you with detailed reports about your products and inventory, so you can make strategic decisions informed by trends and gaps in your sales.

 - The market isn't saturated—yet.
-E-commerce is still a young industry ripe for disruption and innovative ideas.
 In contrast to offline retail, sellers of all sizes can find a niche and start generating profit relatively fast.
 In fact, we've found that, in many cases, small companies may have a competitive advantage over large-scale stores unable to quickly shift their strategy and product focus.
-And the more channels you can compete on, the sharper your edge.

 What Do I Need to Do to Get Started?

-With that in mind, we're not going to tell you there's no pain involved in launching an online retail business, or that multichannel e-commerce is always the right choice.
 Every business is unique.
-Your company may be best suited for one or two channels, or as many as possible.
-Some sellers do well on eBay, but find it difficult to consistently win the Buy Box on Amazon, for instance.
+Your company may be best suited for one or two channels or as many as possible.
+Some online businesses do well selling on eBay, but find it difficult to consistently win the Buy Box on Amazon, for instance.
 Others, due to their particular niche, generate 80–90% of sales through their online stores, only using other marketplaces to supplement their income.